hjiiinlee/hjiiinlee.github.io/index.md

 <p>
 Welcome!
  <p>
  I am studying NUTRITIONAL EPIDEMIOLOGY at Seoul National University.
-I am interested in the dietary factors and exploring how they are associated with chronic disease or mortality.
+I am interested in dietary factors and exploring how they are associated with chronic disease or mortality.
 My most recent interest is the diet in a sustainable context.
 Thank you for visiting my page.
  <p>
  Let's keep it sustainable and healthy!!